If you haven't already done so, proceed with the InCommon invitation process.

 Windows will automatically select the appropriate store for your personal certificate.

-NOTE: If you only need the certificate for using applications like Advance in IE or Chrome in Windows, you are done at this point.
+NOTE: If you only need the certificate for using applications that you access with IE or Edge or Chrome in Windows, you are done at this point.
 You can, optionally, configure Outlook below to allow signing/encrypting e-mail messages.

 Signing Your First Email

 After importing your certificate, open Outlook and compose a new, self-addressed test email.

 From the Options tab of the ribbon, find "More Options".

 A new Options window appears.
 Click Security Settings…